IBM/maximo-labs/MkDocs/mvi_8.4/docs/exerciseOne/exercise1-2.md

     ![img](/img/mvi_8.4/img-exerciseOne/exercise1-2/yolo.png){: style="height:400px;width:1000px"}

 !!! attention
     We are only using 2000 iterations because we don't want to stretch the GPU too thin.
 Also, it takes a lot more time to train the model with higher iterations.
 Increasing the iterations can improve model accuracy, similar to adding more images to a dataset.
+Please make sure there are enough GPUs to train the model.

 8. Click the `Train Model` button at the top of the page.